What is this program about?

 Who are the speakers?

-What type of feedback has been received from previous attendees?
+What type of feedback has been received from previous program participants?

-Past programs have provided overwhelmingly positive feedback from the participants in this regard.
-Feedback from the 2018 program show:
+Past programs have received overwhelmingly positive feedback from participants.
+Feedback from the 2019 program has indicated:

 How do I register?